Records management: Identification and authentication

-If an item is presented as a legal record, it needs to be authenticated.
-Forensic experts may need to examine a document or artifact to determine that it is not a forgery, and that any damage, alteration, or missing content is documented.
-In extreme cases, items may be subjected to a microscope, x-ray, radiocarbon dating or chemical analysis.
-This level of authentication is rare but requires that special care be taken in the creation and retention of the records of an organization.
+When an item is presented as a legal record, establishing its authenticity is a prerequisite to its use as evidence.
+Forensic examination may be required to confirm that a document or artifact is not a forgery and to document any damage, alteration, or missing content.
+Depending on the nature and age of the record, techniques such as microscopy, X-ray imaging, radiocarbon dating, or chemical analysis may be employed.
+Such scrutiny is rare in routine records management but underscores the importance of rigorous creation and custody practices throughout an organization.